jdeshin-k1c/.github/profile/README.md

 ## Hi there 👋
 The __k-)__ is a Podman container orchestration tool written in 1C.

-The main goal of this project is creating a tool for cloud-like managing of 1C:Enterprise infrastructure that based on containers.
+The main goal of this project is creating a tool for cloud-like managing of 1C:Enterprise infrastructure.

 <!--